MSBivens/bootcamp_python/README.md

     Practice writing functions
     Practice looping over dictionaries
     Improve understanding of how to move through a list of dictionaries or a dictionary of lists

+User, Objectives:
+    Practice creating a class and instances
+    Practice accessing methods and attributes of different instances